-- --file (mandatory): json or yaml file containing the bundle content - --archive-path (optional): path of where to store the archive (tar.gz) of the created bundle.
+- --file (mandatory): json or yaml file containing the bundle content.
+See the files sub-section for available keys. - --archive-path (optional): path of where to store the archive (tar.gz) of the created bundle.
 If provided, hammr creates an archive of the created bundle, equivalent to running bundle export export sub-command